onurberberoglu10/1Password-Engineering-Career-Ladder/index.md

 - You consistently take steps to support the growth and success of software developers in your department and across 1Password.

 ##### Track Record
-You've met these expectations as you've led numerous projects with consistently high value to 1Password.
+You’ve met these expectations as you’ve led numerous projects with consistently high value to 1Password.
 Your work (e.g. architectural decisions, implementation, etc.) has been validated as a success over a significant window of time, typically at least a year.

 ##### Competencies
 Software developers at this level will generally be Experts in multiple competencies, including Leadership.